We aim to simplify the search for seed and other forms of internal university funding that support the critical early stage work of Stanford faculty.

 To achieve this goal, Seed Funding is integrated with Stanford Profiles, via API.
 When you login to our website, information is automagically pulled from Stanford Profiles: basics like contact info, titles, etc. but also bio, current research interests, and other elements that commonly appear in application forms.
 Instead of re-keying your personal data for the umpteenth time that day, Seed Funding autofills this information so that you can spend time writing the more meaningful parts of your application.

 Continuous Participatory Enhancement

 Stanford Seed Funding is under active development, and we are continuously working to improve.
 Part of our success lies in building an application management system that works for staff as well as faculty.
 We do this by inviting the staff who manage opportunities to explain their workflows, share best practices and help us prioritize what we should build next.
 We also engage faculty and research administrators to receive feedback so we can provide the best possible user experience and we aim to solve real business needs for those administering opportunities, large and small.
-For a shortlist of some of the features that might streamline your work, please see below.
-Any Stanford unit that wishes to partner with us and post here can reach us at email@example.com.

-This website allows opportunity managers to:
+This website allows you to:

 - Announce a call for proposals, letters of intent

 - Create and assign lists of steps for awardees to complete

 - Get reports on opportunities you manage